peekjef72/veeam_exporter/README.md

 ## Metrics

 The collected metrics are defined in separeted files positionned the folder conf/metrics.
-All Values, computations, labels are defined in the metrics files, meaning that the exporter doesn't nothing internally on values.
-The configuration fully drive how values are rendered.
+All Values, computations, labels are defined in the metrics files, meaning that the exporter does nothing internally on values.
+The configuration fully drives how values are rendered.

 ### Collected Metrics